LastStriker11/laststriker11.github.io/_pages/publications.md

 <h2>Conference</h2>
 <ol>
-  {% for post in site.talks reversed %}
+  {% for post in site.conferences reversed %}
     <li>
       <a href="{{ post.url }}">{{ post.title }}</a>
       <a href="{{post.paperurl}}">[Download]</a>